…if you are a bus or coach operator.

 Vehicle upgrade grants

-Exemptions, including temporary exemptions while you go through the grant funding process
+Exemptions, including temporary exemptions if you are eligible for funding

 Exemptions are also available for non-commercial vintage buses and vehicles that are used for driver training or an emergency rail replacement service.
 Further details on how to apply for one of these exemptions can be found on our exemptions page.